 Managing relations between partners or shareholders is a strategic issue for the stability of your company.
 Managing these relationships from the outset is essential to prevent disputes.

-• Framing rights and obligations: Drafting an associates’ agreement allows you to detail aspects not included in the articles of association, such as share transfer terms, pre-emption clauses, or conditions for the entry of new associates.
+- Setting out rights and obligations: Drawing up a shareholders’ agreement enables you to detail aspects not included in the company’s articles of association, such as share transfer procedures, pre-emption clauses, and conditions for the entry of new partners.

 💡 Key benefit: By establishing strong contractual relationships between associates, you secure your business against future misunderstandings or disagreements.